uwplse/Cassius/README.md

 Due to differing machines and VM overhead, the setup step may have left the reviewer with slightly more or slightly fewer than 51 FWTs in the file `bench/fwt.working.rkt`.
-(Even different runs on the paper evaluation computer produce as few as 49 and as many as 53 FWTs.)
-The VM has the same 46 FWTs selected as in the paper.
-We believe that as few as 40 or as many as 60 FWTs supported would represent substantially similar results to those in the paper.
+The VM has 46 FWTs selected (since the VM is slower than the paper evaluation computer and thus more timeouts were hit).
+The authors believe that as few as 40 or as many as 60 FWTs supported would represent substantially similar results to those in the paper.

-The next step is testing each FWT against all 8 general assertions, and then testing the additional 6 specific assertions.
-This can be done automatically with the command:
+The to test each FWT against all 8 general assertions, and then test the additional 6 specific assertions, run the command:

     make reports/general.html reports/specific.html